Rhode Island Drone Laws

 Restrictions

-Prohibits launching or flying drones: (1) within 500 feet or over Town Beach during beach season; (2) over large venue special events anywhere in town; (3) over public parks, roads, and public facilities during large venue events.
-NOTE: Enforceability is legally questionable under state preemption law (HB 7511), but ordinance remains on the books.
+No flying in airspace below 500 feet or over Town Beach during beach season.
+No flying over large venue special events or over public parks, roads, and public facilities during large venue special events.

 Penalty & Fine Schedule